SUI-Components/sui/packages/sui-analytics/README.md

 ## Usage

-After adding your Segment script into your html ([SPA](https://github.com/segmentio/analytics-react#%EF%B8%8F-step-1-copy-the-snippet) / [Monolith](https://segment.com/docs/sources/website/analytics.js/quickstart/) docs), sui analytics will wait for it to completely load calling the `suiAnalytics.ready` function.
-Once Segment's library is wrapped, the ready function will resolve as an object with the tracking API described [here](#methods)
+After adding your Segment script into your html ([SPA](https://github.com/segmentio/analytics-react#%EF%B8%8F-step-1-copy-the-snippet) / [Monolith](https://segment.com/docs/sources/website/analytics.js/quickstart/) docs), sui analytics will wait for it to completely load calling the `suiAnalytics.ready` promise.
+Once Segment's library is wrapped, the ready promise will resolve as an object with the tracking API described [here](#methods)

 ```js
 import suiAnalytics from '@s-ui/sui-analytics'